degensprotocol/docs/protocol.md

 ### Effective Balances

-To create a trade, users normally require sufficient token balance, $Bal_{account}$, to match their amount at risk.
+To create a trade, users normally require sufficient token balance, $[Bal_{account}]$, to match their amount at risk.
 However, if a trade is made for a match the user already has a position on, and the trade is in the opposite direction of the existing position, then the position itself may be used as collateral.
 In this way, it is always possible to create new trades to close out existing positions.

 Here is how the effective balance is computed for a buyer: